Want to be a SYP (Mentee)?

 Attend meetings with the team in a timely fashion.
 Anticipate your time constraints when scheduling meetings.

 Provide feedback to the GHMe team.

 Create a positive and encouraging atmosphere in your SYP-mentor group.

 What do we look for in SYP applications?

 The Students and Young Professionals (SYPs) that we accept in the GHMe program come from diverse backgrounds with unique experiences and knowledge within the field of global health.
 Each year we receive over a hundred applications, and due to our group-based model, we are only able to support a selected number of applicants.

 While applying, please remember that this program is top-rated and utilizes a unique matching algorithm.
 Therefore, In order to match you properly, and assess your application, the team needs to understand your knowledge and background in the field, so please be focused, comprehensive, concise and realistic in your answers – for example, rather than just stating you conducted “volunteer work in Ghana,” please provide specifics about your role and accomplishments.

-We would love to hear about the amazing things each SYP candidates has done in the past, and very much appreciate the time you put into your application to find the most suitable mentor for you.
+We would love to hear about the amazing things each SYP candidate has done in the past, and we very much appreciate the time you put into your application to find the most suitable mentor for you.